oliverbarreto/promptsforhumans/README.md

 - [x] Responsive desing
 - [] Be able to sign in multiple users

+AI features:

+- [] Addd AI to generate prompts
+- [] Addd AI to generate workflows
+- [] Addd AI to generate templates
+- [] Addd AI to find similar prompts for a prompt

 Browser extension:

 - [] link browser extension to allow "text expander" and "autocomplete" in your browser when using tools like ChatGPT, DeepSeek, Claude, etc.